IBM-Blockchain/blockchain-vscode-extension/client/tutorials/developer-tutorials/add-environment.md

 2. You will the be asked to provide a name for the identity use `Orderer Admin`.

-3. You will the be asked to provide an MSPID use `osmsp`.
+3. You will then be asked to provide an MSPID use `osmsp`.

 4. You will then be asked for the method for adding an identity chose `Provide JSON identity file`.